Reasonable Adjustments: Specific Learning Disability (SpLD)

 Australian Disability Clearinghouse on Education and Training, Identifying Student Requirements and Making Reasonable Adjustments.
 Accessed on July 20 2016 from adcet.edu.au/inclusive-teaching/working-with-students/making-reasonable-adjustments/

-Australian Disability Clearinghouse on Education and Training, , Learning Disabilities.
-Accessed on July 19 2016 from adcet.edu.au/inclusive-teaching/specific-disabilities/learning-disability/
+Australian Disability Clearinghouse on Education and Training, Specific Learning Disabilities.
+Accessed on June 10 2021 from https://www.adcet.edu.au/inclusive-teaching/specific-disabilities/specific-learning-disability

 Queensland VET Development Centre (2010), Reasonable adjustment in teaching, learning and assessment for students with a disability.
 A guide for VET practitioners.
 Queensland Government.
 Accessed on July 20, 2016 from adcet.edu.au/resource/7383/file/1